surifirstpin/AcuBI_Technical_Documents/Version.6/Database_Connection_TD.md

 - <b>Database port number</b> as seen from the tunnel server.

--<b> IP address or DNS name</b of the tunnel server as seen from the public internet.
+-<b> IP address or DNS name</b> of the tunnel server as seen from the public internet.

-- SSH port of the tunnel server as seen from the public internet.
+- <b>SSH port</b> of the tunnel server as seen from the public internet.

-- Username and Password on the tunnel server for the SSH connection (the standard is looker).
+- <b>Username and Password</b> on the tunnel server for the SSH connection (the standard is looker).

 <b>Browse Key File:</b> upload a private key for secure access.